bdogzxv/SoftwareLoveTracker/README.md

 # SoftwareLoveTracker

-Tracking whether corporations and organizations behind software projects, software foundations, &amp; more, support those identifying as LGBTQ+.
+Tracking whether corporations and organizations behind software projects, software foundations, &amp; more, support those identifying as LGBTQ+, and other minority groups.

 ## Disclaimers